robolectric/robolectric/intellij-quick-start.md

 ##Quick Start for IntelliJ

-IntelliJ currently has a [bug](http://youtrack.jetbrains.net/issue/IDEA-60449) (please vote for it!) which causes JUnit tests within Android projects to run very slowly.
-To get around this, we place our production and test code into a non-Android module, which allows the tests to build and run at maximum speed, and declare a dependency to this code from the main Android module, so we can build the final apk.
+###Thanks JetBrains!
+As of IntelliJ 10.0.2, JetBrains has fixed the [bug](http://youtrack.jetbrains.net/issue/IDEA-60449) which made JUnit tests within Android projects run slowly.
+If you used the second module workaround we suggested before, you can now move your Robolectric tests back into the Android module!

+Now, you should be able to add the robolectric jar to your test path and go!
+The old instructions are below for reference.

+##Old Quick Start...
 ###Project Creation
 ----------------------
 Create a project